A gift from the Angel of Warmth

-Woven flannel fabric, like the Robert Kaufman Mammoth Flannel.
+Woven flannel fabric.
+Our absolute favorite is the Robert Kaufman Mammoth and Shetland Flannels

 If you prefer a small scarf, then you will need 1/2 yard of 44"wide woven flannel fabric.
 Your finished scarf will measure 16" by 42".

-Start by washing and drying your fabric.
-Next, take your scissors and by carefully using a line in the weave as your guide, cut off the frayed and irregular edges of the fabric.
+Once your fabric is prepared, take your scissors and by carefully using a line in the weave as your guide, cut off the frayed and irregular edges of the fabric.
 You will do this on all four sides of the scarf.

 Now for the fun part.
 Using your seam ripper, start pulling out the cross weave threads along one short end.
-I usually fray about 1/2 inch down, though you can certainly fray the ends up to a few inches.
+I usually fray about 3/4 inch down, though you can certainly fray the ends up to a few inches... personal preference applies here.
 Once you finish both short ends of the scarves, start pulling the cross weaves along the two long sides of the scarf.
 The long sides I usually keep a bit shorter (1/2 inch of fray or less).